szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Ring of the Crusade grant combat bonuses vs. demons and devils (1198) (BGEE BG2EE EET)

-Self-explanatory, the wearer will get a +2 bonus to combat and damage rolls vs. demons and devils.
+The wearer will get a +2 bonus to damage and to-hit rolls vs. demons and devils.

 ### Make Ring of Purity benefit the good-aligned more (1206) (BGEE BG2EE EET)

 The ring now adds a +1 bonus to THAC0 and damage vs. evil creatures, as well as 1 extra spell slot for levels 1 and 2 for good-aligned characters.

-### Make Girdle of Fortitude set Constitution to 18 on equip (1203) (IWDEE BGEE BG2EE EET)
+### Make Girdle of Fortitude more generally useful (1203) (IWDEE BGEE BG2EE EET)

-This makes the belt generally more useful and frankly makes more sense if you consider the description.
+The belt now sets Constitution to 18 upon equipping it.
+Additionally, it has a once-per-day charge ability called Imbue Vitality which grants someone other than the wearer a +2 bonus to Constitution and Saves vs. Death, as well as a +5 maximum Hit Point increase.

 ### Make Rhino Beetle Gear have a more balanced set of resistances (1204) (BGEE BG2EE EET)